skypjack/entt/docs/md/lib.md

   `EnTT`, so as to make everything work nicely across boundaries.

 * When working with plugins or shared libraries that don't export any symbol.
-In this case, `type_index` confuses the other classes by giving potentially wrong information to them.<br/>
+In this case, `type_seq` confuses the other classes by giving potentially wrong information to them.<br/>
   To avoid problems, it's required to provide a custom generator.
-Briefly, it's necessary to specialize the `type_index` class and make it point to a context that is also shared between the main application and the dynamically loaded libraries or plugins.<br/>
+Briefly, it's necessary to specialize the `type_seq` class and make it point to a context that is also shared between the main application and the dynamically loaded libraries or plugins.<br/>
-  This will make the type system shared and available to the whole application, not just to a particular tool such as the registry or the dispatcher.
-It means that a call to `type_index::id()` will return the same identifier for the same type from both sides of a boundary and can be used reliably for any purpose.
+  This will make the type system available to the whole application, not just to a particular tool such as the registry or the dispatcher.
+It means that a call to `type_seq::value()` will return the same identifier for the same type from both sides of a boundary and can be used reliably for any purpose.

 For anyone who needs more details, the test suite contains multiple examples covering the most common cases (see the `lib` directory for all details).<br/>